-► Bloodhound returns
+► Bloodhound for sale again

-► 1000mph rocket car project to continue
+► 1000mph rocket car project hoping to to continue

 ‘Since buying Bloodhound from the administrators last December, the team and I have been overwhelmed by the passion and enthusiasm the public have shown for the project,’ said Warhurst.
 ‘Over the last decade, an incredible amount of hard graft has been invested in the project and it would be a tragedy to see it go to waste.
 Starting with a clean slate, it’s my ambition to let Bloodhound off the leash see just how fast this car can go.’

 The car will now be called the Bloodhound LSR rather than SSC, and we’re told that the red-and-white livery should soon give way to more sponsors in the future – provided the car stays on track, that is.